Scholarships and Assistantships

 McCourt School Leadership Fellows

-The McCourt School Leadership Fellows Program, a new year-long program to develop the leadership potential of outstanding returning McCourt students.
+The McCourt School Leadership Fellows Program is a year-long program to develop the leadership potential of outstanding returning McCourt students.
 The selected Leadership Fellows will take part in intensive training workshops in coaching and team-building during the summer.
 In the fall, Fellows will apply their skills to help incoming McCourt students and develop their own potential through community-building and individual identity exploration exercises.
 Throughout the year they will continue their personal development and build coaching skills through cohort-activities and continued engagement as they plan and lead activities for the McCourt community.
 Students will be able to apply in March to serve as a Fellow for the following year.
 Leadership Fellows receive a $2,500 stipend.

 Colin McCollester Mission Fund